MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

         2. Call [**NetRingAdvancePacketIterator**](netringadvancepacketiterator.md) to move to the next packet.
     3. Call [**NetRingSetTxDrainPacketIterator**](netringsettxdrainpacketiterator.md) to finalize draining packets to the OS.

-These steps might look like this in code:
+These steps might look like this in code.
+Note the use of the [**NetRingIteratorAny**](netringiteratorany.md) method as a `while` loop testing condition.
+This method determines whether the iterator has reached its **End** or not.
+If it has not reached its **End**, the iterator has a valid element to process.

 ```cpp
 void